 - Style (Blade, mallet)

-Your putter length, even for a belly putter, should put your eyes over the ball or just slightly inside the ball.
+Your putter length should put your eyes over the ball or just slightly inside the ball.
 If you are too far inside or on top of the ball, your ability to see the putting line will be impaired and you could push or pull your putts.
-Standard length putters are anywhere from 30″ to 36″ while belly putters are in the range of 38″ to 44″.
+Standard length putters are anywhere from 30″ to 36″ but can be any length.

 Putter lofts are usually 3 or 4 degrees.
 This loft allows the ball to get rolling quickly on the green in order to track the putting line more accurately.
 Too low of loft and the ball will bounce off the putter face.
 Too high of loft and the ball will skid and not roll accurately towards the target.
 Your hand position at impact can be a large factor in what loft you should have on your putter.
+If you forward press, you should have slightly higher loft.
 Speed of the greens also is a factor.
 Faster greens require lower loft while slower greens dictate higher loft.